 It may also be worth checking if the engineer has Professional Indemnity Insurance.
 This insurance covers you if the engineer makes a mistake, e.g. specifying a beam of insufficient depth, resulting in excessive deflection.

-This mistake is unlikely to happen because the building inspector will check for this in the calculations.
+This mistake is unlikely because the building inspector will check for this in the calculations.

-PI insurance can be costly, and only top chartered engineers typically carry this, so don’t let it rule out some excellent undergraduate engineers who are perfectly capable of handling this type of work.
+PI insurance can be costly, and only top chartered engineers typically carry this, so don’t let it rule out some excellent undergraduate engineers who can handle this type of work.

 Don’t fancy doing this job yourself?
 Find top-rated structural engineers in your area by clicking the button below:

 Structural engineers vary in terms of experience and qualification.
-You don’t necessarily need a Chartered Engineer, just someone who knows what they’re doing and has experience in this type of work.
+You don’t necessarily need a Chartered Engineer, just someone who knows what they’re doing and has experience in this work.